mehdi-chebbi/nda-web/README.md

    - To update a document: Delete old, then add new version
    - No "update" or "replace" operation exists

-4. **Manifest.json is Truth**
+4. **Dual Storage System**
+   - PostgreSQL stores document metadata with full audit trail
+   - manifest.json is auto-generated from database for frontend compatibility
-   - Always stays in sync with actual files
+   - Both are kept in sync automatically
-   - Auto-updated on any document change

 ### Upload Process